Dergo32/Conway-Game-of-Life/README.md

 # Conway-Game-of-Life
 Windows GUI implementation of Conway's Game of Life, built with Java.
+This repository is a work-in-progress.